 If you suddenly can’t catch your breath, you may be experiencing a medical condition known as dyspnea, or shortness of breath, which can be a sign of an underlying medical condition and/or anxiety.
-At Center Point Medicine in La Jolla, California, Dr. Ran D. Anbar and the team of medical experts teach patients of all ages how to calm down so they can resolve their own dyspnea symptoms.
+At Center Point Medicine in San Diago, California, La Jolla, California, and Syracuse, New York, Dr. Ran D. Anbar and the team of medical experts teach patients of all ages how to calm down so they can resolve their own dyspnea symptoms.
 We are happy to announce that patients of all ages are treated at Center Point Medicine.
 Ran Anbar, MD, Amy Chambers, NP, Rebecca Cherry, MD, and Nadia Sarwar, MD provide hypnosis therapy for children, adolescents, and young adults.
 Christine Sullivan, PhD, FNP-BC offers hypnosis therapy for adults.
 Call or schedule an appointment online today to learn more.

 Dyspnea is a medical condition in which you’re unable to breathe in enough air or catch your breath.
 It can feel like you’re suffocating or experiencing an intense tightening in your chest.

 Sometimes, dyspnea is simply the result of exercising or overexerting yourself.
 It could also be a sign of an underlying condition related to your heart or lungs if it happens frequently, so it’s important to get checked out by your primary care provider.

 There are numerous lung conditions and heart diseases that could be the underlying cause of dyspnea, including:

 Other health problems not specifically related to heart or lung diseases that may cause dyspnea include: